rfinnie/2ping/doc/2ping.md

     The record's port will be used instead of *--port*.
     This functionality requires the dnspython module to be installed.

+--srv-service=*service*
+:   When combined with *--srv*, service name to be used for SRV lookups.
+    Default service is "2ping".

 --stats=*interval*
 :   Print a line of brief current statistics every *interval* seconds.
     The same line can be printed on demand by entering \^\\ or sending the QUIT signal to the 2ping process.